The best Amazon Prime Day deals 2020: best PC deals from around the web

 12. Shiny happy deals

-Amazon Prime Day is slowly coming to a close, but we're still hunting for the best deals.
+Amazon Prime Day is entering its final hours, but we're still hunting for the best deals.
 Officially Prime Day ends at 11:59pm PT October 14 (3am ET Oct.
 15), but some of these beauties will still be live for a while.
-Even so, it's worth getting a move on if you want to get in before they all go.
+Even so, it's worth deciding soon which deals to pull the trigger on.

-As the name suggests, you'll need an Amazon Prime membership to take advantage of some of these deals.
-That's not true of all of them, though.
+For many Prime Day deals, you'll need an Amazon Prime membership to get the savings.
+But there are also deals that you don't need an Amazon account for.
 We've included Amazon deals that aren't officially Prime Day deals if they're good enough to warrant it.
-There are also some good bargains at competing retailers like Best Buy, Newegg, and B&H Photo.
+There are also some good bargains at competing retailers like Best Buy, Microsoft's store, Newegg, and B&H Photo.

-Most years, Prime Day takes place in July, but this is no normal year, so it was pushed back to October.
-We're just a month and a half away from Black Friday, which surely affected this year's offerings a little, but that doesn't mean there's nothing good on sale.
-Here are the best Prime Day deals we've found so far, including a few gaming laptops and monitors, 1TB SSDs for less than $100, and desktop gaming PCs.
+If this year's deals feel lackluster, that might be because we're just a month and a half away from Black Friday.
+But there are still some sales to check out.
+Below are the best Prime Day deals we've found so far, followed by other products we actually think are worth the money.
+Some of the highlights include affordable 4K screens and 1TB SSDs for less than $100.

-You'll find the biggest collection of deals in this list, but for more specificity, check out our list of the most popular Prime Day deals, as well as the Prime Day deals we actually bought ourselves.
+This list collects all the deals we've checked over, but we've narrowed down our picks in some other lists: the most popular Prime Day deals, as well as the Prime Day deals we actually bought ourselves.

 Prime Day deals - quick links